zenml-io/zenml/docs/book/how-to/build-pipelines/README.md

 ---
+icon: flask
 description: >-
   Building pipelines is as simple as adding the `@step` and `@pipeline` decorators to your code.
 ---

-# ⛓️ Build a pipeline
+# Build a pipeline

 ```python
 @step  # Just add this decorator